 Same as the previous one, but it changes the notes in the -24 - +24 semitone range.
+Ctrl-click resets the values in the pattern length range.

 ADVANCED EDITING OPTIONS

 If you click on the small round symbol at the top left corner, a drop-down menu will open, giving you further editing options.